Alcohol Detection Strips

 NOTE: The test strip is very sensitive to alcohol.

 INVALID: A slight color change appears on the edges of the test pad, but no color change appears on the center of the test pad.
 Repeat the test with a new test strip.
 Ensure the test pad is completely saturated with saliva.
-Contact your distributor if the problem continues.

 The quality of the Mission Saliva Alcohol Test Strip should be confirmed by comparing the color of the unused test pad with the negative color block printed on the pouch.
 The color of the unused test pad should match the negative color block printed on the pouch, or be lighter than the negative color block.